solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

     nonceAccountAfterAdvancing!.data,
   ).nonce;

-  // We can see that even though the transitions failed, the nonce has advanced assert.notEqual(nonceBeforeAdvancing, nonceAfterAdvancing);
+  // Step 9: Verify that the nonce has advanced even though the transaction failed assert.notEqual(nonceBeforeAdvancing, nonceAfterAdvancing);
 });
 ```